markormesher/tedium/README.md

 #### Acting as a User

 - Generate a token for your Tedium service user and provide it in the `token` field.
-- Note that the user must have editor permissions on your repositories.
-For most platforms this will mean making them a collaborator.
+  - Note that the user must be a collaborator on your repositories.
   - It is *not* recommended to use a token for your own personal user.

 #### Acting as an Application